jklsnt/taproot3/src/corners/huxley/KBx21sm1SelfEvals.md

 // This class made me rethink and update my entire note-taking system.
 I used to work purely in text files, using a very [custom system](https://taproot3.sanity.gq) I made with my friends, but this class has made me realize the importance of the freedom that comes with drawing.

+Physics is a class where it is really hard to ask "why."
+It seems like the things we are learning are at the edge of our understanding, in the sense that we know the phenomenon we study exist but we don't yet understand the underlying reasoning behind it.